-You’ll need to take special care to keep your recovering dog safe whenever he is outside the recovery crate or pen A harness, fixed-length lead, and non-slip floor matting are all very useful.
-You’re likely to need a hindquarter sling if your dog cannot walk.
+You’ll need to take special care to keep your recovering dog safe whenever they are outside the recovery crate or pen A harness, fixed-length lead, and non-slip floor matting are all essential.
+You’ll also need a hindquarter sling if your dog cannot walk.
 Click here for advice on sling-walking your dog.

-You will of course need to take your dog outside on the lead for regular “toilet breaks” (to pee and poo).
-It’s important to follow your vet’s guidelines regarding how often to take your dog outdoors and on how long these outdoor sessions can be.
-In the absence of any advice, a good starting point is typically 3-5 toilet breaks per day, with each outdoor session being no longer than 5 minutes.
+You will of course need to take your dog outside on the lead for regular toilet breaks (to pee and poo).
+Follow your vet’s guidelines regarding how often to take your dog outdoors and on how long these outdoor sessions can be.
+In the absence of any advice, a good starting point is typically 4 to 5 toilet breaks per day, with each outdoor session being no longer than 5 minutes.
 Some IVDD dogs need to be given more frequent outdoor chances to pee, e.g. up to 7 toilet break sessions per day (each up to 5 mins long, and carry your dog part of the way if required).

-Watch your dog for signs of tiredness while you’re outside with him.
-Early in recovery, his legs may get tired long before the five minutes is up.
-If your dog is getting increasingly weak and wobbly, then pick him up or put him in a dog pushchair to give him a break.
+Watch your dog for signs of tiredness while you’re outside together.
+Early in recovery, their legs may get tired long before the five minutes is up.
+If your dog is getting increasingly weak and wobbly, pick them up or put them in a dog pushchair to give them a break.

 All walking should be slow.
-Even if your dog wants to use his front paws to rush ahead, use the lead to encourage him to move slowly.
-This will give his weak hind legs are chance to learn to step.
-It will also help avoid his front end getting worn out.
+Even if your dog wants to use their front paws to rush ahead, use the lead to encourage them to move slowly.
+This will give their weak hind legs a chance to learn to step.

 The following links offer more information on keeping your dog safe through the recovery period: